pratikthanki/pratikthanki.github.io/index.md

-Thanks for stopping by - I'm a curious problem solver working in asset management leading the design of scalable and performant applications and tech infrastructure used by teams around the globe to make real-time decisions. 🌎 I work in C#, run everything in containers 🐳 and deploy/manage architecture on Kubernetes ☸ and always look to find ways of automating anything and everything.
+Thanks for stopping by - I'm a curious problem solver working in asset management leading the design of scalable and performant applications and tech infrastructure used by teams around the globe to make real-time decisions. 🌎 I work in C#, run everything in containers 🐳 and deploy/manage event-driven architectures on Kubernetes ☸ and look to automate anything and everything.

-Previosuly, I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ I started off in engineering and built experience at a tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."
+Previosuly, I was building distributed systems in the energy trading sector, working with some of the smartest and talented Software Engineers and Product Managers 🖥️ Before that, I was at a sports tech start-up working with the biggest sports teams and organisations around the world; from the NBA, NFL, Premier League and NCAA Football 🏀🏈⚽🏃 and even astronauts 🧑‍🚀 I presented a Case Study at the Gartner Data and Analytics Summit London - "What Tim Peake has for Breakfast and other Stories from the Frontier of Human Performance Analytics."

 * * *